Taufiqul-Islam-Khan/Leveraging-Blockchain-and-Machine-Learning-for-a-Secure-and-Transparent-Voting-System/readme.md

 1. Use `synthetic_dataset_making.py` to auto-generate voter data including images and credentials
 2. Start the Ganache blockchain simulator
-3. Deploy the voting smart contract via Remix or Truffle
+3. Update the contract address and ABI
-4. Update the contract address and ABI in your config file (`web3_config.py`)
+4. Contract will be Deployed once the election committee run the app
 5. Run the Flask app with `python app.py`
 6. Access the voter and admin dashboards in the browser
 7. Simulate voter login using QR code and face input